TnTech-ECE/CapstoneStarterRepo/README.md

 Documentation include all schematics, images, models, and designs used in the project.

 The [Signoffs](/Documentation/Signoffs) folder houses all approved detail designs.
 These designs are for each subsystem and shows all constraints.
-The signoffs should convince the reader that all constraints are met as well as reference all other relevant documentation in their respective folders.
-These signoffs should also reference any software in which is relevant.
+The signoffs should convince the reader that all constraints are met as well as link to all other relevant documentation in their respective folders.
+These signoffs should also link any software in which is relevant.

 The [Meeting Minutes](/Documentation/Meeting%20Minutes) folder contains dated minutes for all team meetings.
 This allows the reader to analyze current and previous progress in a time based manner.